 - Hand sanitizer - Japanese restrooms are usually spotless but very often lack soap.
 Bring some hand sanitizer to clean your hands.

-- A small towel - A mini-towel in your bag for drying your hands is very useful.
+- A small towel - A small towel in your bag for drying your hands is very useful.
 In most restrooms, in spite of their extreme cleanliness, there are no paper towels.
 Carrying a mini towel with you is a very typical Japanese thing to do.

 - Camera - Don't forget a camera to document your adventures around Japan!
 Check out our article on what we pack in our camera bag.